richardlam4391/IBM-Data-Analyst-Professional-Certificate/Python Project for Data Science/README.md

 This repository contains extracting, cleaning, and visualizing historical financial and revenue data for major corporations (e.g., Tesla and GameStop) completed in April 2025.

-The project demonstrates the ability to to analyze the relationship between a company's underlying earnings and its market valuation trends.
+The project demonstrates the ability to analyze the relationship between a company's underlying earnings and its market valuation trends.

 ---